ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 ## List Implementations

 We've provided you with mostly complete implementations of a simple array list and a simple doubly-linked lists.
-You will implement two methods (stubbed out with TODO comments): `findFirst` and `removeFirst`.
+You will implement three methods (stubbed out with TODO comments): `findFirst`, `removeFirst`, and `paginate`.
 Note that you'll be implementing each of these methods twice – once for array lists and once for doubly-linked lists.

 There is a file called `TestLists.java` that you can use to write tests for these methods.
 Like in PA1 for Bag implementations, it is parameterized to run all the tests for both list implementations, providing a `makeList` method that you can use to instantiate new lists.

-Implementing these methods is a good place to start, because it will get you familiar with the existing list data structures that are in place.
+Implementing the first two of these—`findFirst` and `removeFirst`—is a good place to start, because it will get you familiar with the existing list data structures that are in place.
 The description of these methods is in the interface description in `CSE12List.java`.

 ## Paginator